openbraininstitute/thumbnail-generation-api/README.md

 ## Overview

 The Thumbnail Generation API provides the service for generating thumbnails of morphologies/electrophysiologies and the soma of morphologies.
-The API is designed to receive a `content_url` from a BBP Nexus resource (morphology or electrophysiology) and produce a corresponding thumbnail image.
+The API is designed to receive the id of a resource (morphology or electrophysiology) available in [Entitycore](https://github.com/openbraininstitute/entitycore), and produce a corresponding thumbnail image.

 ## Install